 The Natural Carbon Sequestration and Resilience Act of 2022 aims to set California’s first-ever statutory targets for naturally removing past climate pollution from the atmosphere through soil and vegetation on natural, urban, and working lands.
-This bill was introduced by Assemblymember Cristina Garcia (D-Bell Gardens) and co-authored by Assemblymember Mark Stone (D-Monterey Bay) and Senator Josh Becker (D-San Mateo).
-It’s sponsored by The Climate Center and co-sponsored by the Carbon Cycle Institute and the California Association of Resource Conservation Districts.
+This bill is authored by Assemblymember Cristina Garcia (D-Bell Gardens) and co-authored by Assemblymember Mark Stone (D-Monterey Bay) with Senators Josh Becker (D-San Mateo), Nancy Skinner (D-Oakland), and Monique Limon (D-Santa Barbara).
+It’s sponsored by The Climate Center with co-sponsors the Carbon Cycle Institute, California Association of Resource Conservation Districts, and Pew Charitable Trusts.

 A recent report from The Climate Center found that California’s working and urban lands have the potential to sequester up to 103 MMT of past climate pollution from the atmosphere per year.
 Adding sequestration on natural lands and waters, as AB 2649 does, further increases the potential for scalable, cost-effective, natural solutions.
 The bill sets an ambitious and achievable goal of sequestering an additional 60 million metric tons (MMT) of carbon dioxide equivalent (CO2e) per year by 2030, increasing to 75 MMT annually by 2035.
 For comparison, 60 MMT of CO2e is equivalent to the annual greenhouse gas pollution from roughly 13 million passenger vehicles.